mwoodiwiss/JavaScript-I/README.md

 # JavaScript - I

-* The point of these assignments is to take your knowledge of JavaScript and start putting into practice the principles learned throughout JavaScript I.
+* the point of these assignments is to take your knowledge of JavaScript and start putting into practice the principles learned throughout JavaScript I.

 ## Set Up The Project With Git